TARA MIND

 PART II FINDINGS

-Completing & e-signing progress notes
+Completing & signing notes took priority

 Applying findings into actionable next steps